 of a given digital filter to an equivalent second-order section representation.

-D. The input system must be single output and
+The input state-space system must be single-output and real.

 sos is an L-by-6 matrix

 whose rows contain the numerator and denominator coefficients bik and aik of the second-order sections of H(z).

 iu that determines which input of the